PhuVinh-Creator/Mental-Health-Risk-Prediction-Project/README.md

 # Mental-Health-Risk-Prediction-Project
 Using CDC BRFSS 2024 Survey Data

-## ⚠️ Dataset Download (It will automatically download the dataset once the link clicked)
+## ⚠️ Dataset Download

 This project uses the CDC BRFSS 2024 public-use data file.
 Due to large dataset size, please download the data below this link before running any code:

-**[2024 BRFSS Data (SAS Transport Format)](https://cdc.gov/brfss/annual_data/2024/files/LLCP2024XPT.zip)**
+Warning: It will automatically download the dataset once the link clicked **[2024 BRFSS Data (SAS Transport Format)](https://cdc.gov/brfss/annual_data/2024/files/LLCP2024XPT.zip)**

 To import in python with the following code: